 Analysis: BEATRICE NKANZA

-The author is a life coach.
+The author is a life and performance coach.

 Analysis: BEATRICE NKANZA